Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/035-Testing.md

 * `outputFromBlock` returns a list of the values sent to the named outputId (optional parameter for partitionId and modelId)
 * `allOutputFromBlock` returns a list of all of the outputs from a block, a list of dictionaries where each dictionary has `outputId`, `partitionId`, `time`, `properties` and `value` entries.

-Both `createTestModel` and `inputEvent` take an optional argument: `modelId` - an identifier of the model.
-If an identifier is not specified, `createModel` will use the identifiers `model_0` and upwards, and `inputEvent` will use `model_0` (that is, the first created model).

-`createTestModel` also takes optional arguments:

-* `inputs` - a map of the types of inputs, from input identifier to the type of the input.
-If the entry is `None` or an empty string, then no input is connected.
-Inputs will default to the `float` type if there is no key for an input identifier.

-Note that the correlator started by `startAnalyticsBuilderCorrelator` is externally clocked, and inputs will be processed 0.1 seconds (in correlator time) after the event has been received.
+Note that the correlator started by `startAnalyticsBuilderCorrelator` is externally clocked.
+Each event is treated as if it has occurred at the time of the most recent timestamp event.
+The models will execute 0.1 seconds behind the input timestamps - so a model will only process an input if a timestamp is sent at least 0.1 seconds after the previous timestamp.
 If multiple values for the same input are received at the same correlator time, it is undefined which will be processed.
+Different values for different inputs can be provided and will evaluate once.
+The timestamps in the model output will be use the same time as the timestamps on the inputs.
 Use the `timestamp` method to generate a time pseudo-event.

 For example, a simple test is: